Found: 1919 Newspaper Ad

 My name is Jeanne Gartner and I am the author of this blog.
 Lewis Reed, the founder of Reed Brothers Dodge was my grandfather.
 We were a family-owned and operated car dealership in Rockville, Maryland for almost a century.

-Reed Brothers was franchised as a Dodge dealership in 1915; only one year after the first Dodge automobile was made.
+Reed Brothers was franchised as a Dodge dealership in October 1915; less than one year after the first Dodge automobile rolled off the assembly line.
 Lewis Reed and his brother Edgar, were the first to sell Dodge cars in Montgomery County Maryland.
 That made Reed Brothers the oldest auto dealership under the same family ownership in Maryland, and one of the oldest in the entire nation.

 Business longevity is something to celebrate and share.
 I created this blog for readers to gain insight into our history and look back at what contributed to its success.